 - Let’s Talk Human Factors - Origin of Dirty Dozen

 - Let’s Talk Human Factors - Lack of Communication

 Final Thoughts about How You Can Avoid Falling to Distraction

-A personal safety net which goes a long way to combating distraction is: Whenever I’m distracted I will always restart the task by going back three steps.
+A personal safety net that goes a long way to combating distraction is: Whenever I’m distracted, I will always restart the task by going back three steps.